bartmichu/ubuntu_maintenance_collection/docs/upgrade_security.md

-# check_state playbook
+# upgrade_security playbook

-This playbook checks the state of an Ubuntu system, including available package upgrades (security and regular), services requiring a restart, and whether a system reboot is needed.
-It leverages several roles to perform these checks and provides a summary of the findings.

-This playbook is designed to be a check only.
-It does not perform any actual updates or reboots.
-Separate playbooks should be used for those actions.
+This playbook installs available security updates on Ubuntu systems.
+It leverages several roles to perform the update process, including checking for required reboots and service restarts.

 Define `ubuntu_reboot_allowed` and `ubuntu_services_reboot` appropriately before running the playbook.
 This is typically done at the playbook level, command line, or in an inventory file.